github-aapmor/PowerBI-Reports/TS Electoral Analysis/README.md

 This Documentations is all about the Detailed election results for the year of **2014** and **2018** assembly elections in **Telangana State** Includes: All candidates vote share, votes and voters for each constituency and candidate along with Party and their respective vote share Percentages.

 ## **Data Source** (Domain: Electoral):
-I have obtained this electoral data from the **Open City Urban Data Portal** for analysis purposes, which is an open platform.
+We have obtained this electoral data from the **Open City Urban Data Portal** for analysis purposes, which is an open platform.

 **https://data.opencity.in/dataset/telangana-assembly-elections-2018**